natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

      ('Loopback0', '10.1.1.1', 'up', 'up'),
      ('Loopback100', '100.0.0.1', 'up', 'up')]

-A similar result can be obtained by a list generator:
+A similar result can be obtained by a list comprehension:

 .. code:: python